 The visitor welcome kiosk (Grid Ref: SU859955).

-From the visitor welcome kiosk, retrace your steps towards the main car park.
+From the visitor welcome kiosk, follow the path uphill towards the main car park.
 At the T-junction of paths by the Dew Pond, just before the car park, turn right then turn left up the road for 40 metres before turning right onto a path, with a small plantation of young trees on your left.
 Continue downhill into Woodcock Wood.
 Shortly after entering Woodcock Wood turn left at a crossing.
 Soon you pass a sawpit on your right.
-Continue through to the end of the wood ignoring any crossing paths.
+Continue straight ahead through to the end of the woodland ignoring any crossing paths.

 The various woods you walk through are typical Chilterns woodlands, dominated by beech.
 Look out for chalk pits and saw pits, evidence of industry here long before Disraeli bought the estate.
 He often walked through the woodland examining the trees, particularly in autumn.
 He also enjoyed watching the woodmen at work and talking to them, and he sometimes took a small axe to help cut away ivy from the trees.

 Go through a gate then continue in a leftward direction across the field towards a gate in the field boundary, with views of Hughenden Valley to the right.
 Go left through the gate and walk up the right edge of a field.
 Cross a path and through another field, with a hedge now on your left.
 At the end of the field, turn right along the woodland boundary until you see a metal gate on your left.

 Turn left through the gate to enter Flagmore Wood.
 After about 50 metres you pass chalk pits on either side of the path.
 Continue straight ahead, until you reach a junction.
 Take the right hand fork and follow the path downhill ignoring any joining or crossing paths.
 At the bottom of the hill, turn left on the bridleway until you reach a gate leading into a field.